-Any gardener knows that when it comes to organizing your gardening supplies, there’s no one-size-fits-all solution.
+When it comes to organizing your gardening supplies, there’s no one-size-fits-all solution.
 Rakes, shovels, shears, weed whackers and hand trowels all have their own unique storage solutions.
-So when you’re designing a space in your garage to accommodate everything, you have to take this into consideration.
+So when you’re designing a space in your garage to accommodate all of your gardening tools and accessories, you have to take this into consideration.

 Where you store your gardening supplies is just as important as how you store them.
 Gardening supplies are usually stored on one side of the garage.
 Believe it or not, where you park your car and whether you back in, can help us make the decision about which wall to hang them on!
 Typically it’s the wall on the right hand side of the garage, inside the return.
 Fewer people get out of the car on that side.

 Here are my suggestions for the best storage solutions for gardening supplies:

 Long Handled Tools